aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.net.messagehandlers/ftpprotocolmessagehandler/invoke/_index.md

 ---
 title: FtpProtocolMessageHandler.Invoke
 second_title: Aspose.SVG for .NET API Reference
-description: FtpProtocolMessageHandler method.
+description: FtpProtocolMessageHandler Invoke method.
 When overridden in a derived class is used to implement the message handling
 type: docs
 weight: 20
 url: /net/aspose.svg.net.messagehandlers/ftpprotocolmessagehandler/invoke/